dveenman/outliers/README.md

 by Joachim Gassen and David Veenman

-This repository provides Stata programs for multiway standard error clustering of robust regression estimators.The repository accompanies our paper (https://ssrn.com/abstract=3880942).
+This repository provides Stata programs for multiway standard error clustering of robust regression estimators.
+The repository accompanies our paper (https://ssrn.com/abstract=3880942).

 ## Overview